See These 10 Vegetable Garden Mistakes: And How to Avoid Them!

 7. Not Utilizing Water Sources

 If you have a small yard, chances are your sprinkler will water your entire garden in a snap.
-However, if you are planting over a large area, be aware of where the water source is on your property, and plant accordingly.
+If you don’t have a sprinkler you might want to check out a Gilmour Sprinkler However, if you are planting over a large area, be aware of where the water source is on your property, and plant accordingly.

 Watering all spring and summer with watering cans is time consuming and unnecessary.
 Plan your garden within reach of the hose and sprinkler, even if it’s not your first pick on location.